 Cholla: You're gonna.

-Every Which Way But Loose contains examples of:
+Every Which Way but Loose provides examples of:

 - Bar Brawl: There are several in the two movies.

-- Also occurs in Any Which Way, during Philo, Orville and Ma's trip home from Bakersfield.
+- Also occurs in Any Which Way You Can, during Philo, Orville and Ma's trip home from Bakersfield.
 Ma's strange behavior alerts them to her "romp" with the motel proprietor.

-- Genre Roulette: A Road Movie/Buddy Picture/Slapstick Comedy to a backdrop of Country Music, complete with a Love Story, a monkey, a biker gang, the Mafia, a foul-mouthed granny and a lot of fights.
+- Genre Roulette: A Road Trip/Buddy Picture/Slapstick Comedy to a backdrop of Country Music, complete with a love story, a monkey, a biker gang, The Mafia, a foul-mouthed granny and a lot of fights.

 - Goldfish Poop Gang: The Black Widows to Philo.
-They're not nearly as scarey and badass as they believe but somehow Philo spend a good portion of both films with them as his wannabe arch nemisis.
+They're not nearly as scary and badass as they believe but somehow Philo spends a good portion of both films with them as his wannabe arch nemesis.

 - Motorcycle Dominoes: Philo constantly damages the Biker gang's motorcycles in different ways.